 BLDG Memphis' public policy and advocacy platform is crafted in collaboration with our member and partner organizations and reflects the needs and issues they face in Memphis neighborhoods every day.
 The work in the several policy areas on which we focus would not be possible without this dedicated network of organizations and individuals.

 Among the overarching goals of BLDG Memphis’ policy and advocacy work are to:

 - Increase resources available to support the revitalization of Memphis neighborhoods.

 - Promote land use and transportation policies that guide equitable infrastructure investments and increase the livability of low and moderate income neighborhoods.

 - Increase affordable housing and sustainable homeownership throughout Memphis.

 - Accelerate the redevelopment of vacant and abandoned properties to encourage greater density, grow the local tax base, and promote enlightened development.

-Neighborhoods & Local Government - The Neighborhood & Local Governments working group focuses on policies and legislative issues that strengthen relations between neighborhood leaders and public agencies, address resource gaps, and empower residents to build the capacity of community based organizations.
+Neighborhoods & Local Government -Support policies and legislation that will improve and secure more public sector investment for neighborhoods, strengthen relations between neighborhood leaders and public agencies, address resource gaps, and empower residents to build the capacity of community based organizations.

 Reuse & Revitalization of Vacant Property - Address the issue of nuisance properties, solid waste management, and activation and care of vacant land and green spaces through the delivery of creative programing and advocacy for local policy changes and funding.

 Transportation & Mobility - Ensure safe and quality mobility options for public transit and pedestrian related activities such as walking and biking.